mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 **UPDATE 4.5.2025**
 Added version with better orientation. since this version i use bambulab filament hub 4to1 and ver.2 gcodes (start, end, change).
-Added gcode to macros.cfg, for cutting and unload filament with cancel printing.
+Added gcode to existing macro in file macros.cfg.
+For cutting and unload filament with cancel printing.

 **Other parts:**